experimentalpolitics/immigration/paper/ReliableSources.md

 ## Overview: Corrective information literature

 Correcting misinformation does not lead to attitude change (but there are mixed findings).

 While each of these studies contribute to our understanding of the effect of factual information on issue opinions, the findings are mixed.
 This inconsistency suggest the need for additional research.

-We seek to improve on previous studies in several ways…
+We seek to improve on previous studies in several ways...

 ### Hopkins et al. 2019